“Call His Name Immanuel”

+Why did the Lord Jesus Christ come to this earth?
+Upon what mission was he sent?
 Our Lord did not assume our nature to establish an earthly kingdom in which the Jewish nation might rule the world.
-We are expressly told that he came to save his people from their sins, according to the will of God.
-"Thou shalt call his name JESUS: for he shall save his people from their sins" (Matt.
-1:21).
-"This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; of whom I am chief" (I Tim.
+We are expressly told that he came to save his people from their sins, according to the will of God. — “Thou shalt call his name JESUS: for he shall save his people from their sins” (Matt.
+1:21). — “This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; of whom I am chief” (1 Tim.
 1:15).
 Immanuel is God come to save.
 The Son of God assumed human nature at Bethlehem for the express purpose of redeeming his people at Calvary, dying in our place under the wrath of God, as our Substitute.

-He has done exactly what he came here to do.
+Has Immanuel done exactly what he came here to do?
+Has he accomplished his mission?
+Indeed, he has!
 He has redeemed his people.
-As a real man the Son of God lived in this world for thirty-three years, perfectly fulfilling the righteous requirements of God's holy law.
+As a real man, the Son of God lived in this world for thirty-three years, perfectly fulfilling the righteous requirements of God’s holy law.
 He established a perfect righteousness as the Representative of his people, bringing in an everlasting righteousness, such as God is pleased to accept.
-Then, at the appointed time he laid down his life as our Substitute at Calvary, satisfying the wrath and justice of God against his people.
-By his righteous obedience to the law and his sin-atoning sacrifice, the God-man, Immanuel, has accomplished his Father's will and redeemed unto himself a people.
+Then, at the appointed time, he laid down his life as our Substitute at Calvary, satisfying the wrath and justice of God against his people.
+By his righteous obedience to the law and his sin-atoning sacrifice, the God-man, Immanuel, has accomplished his Father’s will and redeemed unto himself a people.

 King of Glory